10 years a child slave in the middle of Europe

 At the end of our interview, he told me: ''I am a happy old man''.
-His dreams came true: he loves his chosen one, had a job he has always wanted, and now he helps others in need.
+His dreams came true: he loves his chosen one, he had a job he always wanted, and now he helps others in need.

 So Ted, how is life Down Under?